TingyaoLyu/SPYang1220.github.io/index.md

 Before moving to Seattle, I was a student of Computer Science & Technology in Tsinghua University, China, where I worked as a researcher as well as in industry.
 Back then, [Dr. Chun Yu] opened the world of HCI to me.

-I enjoy playing computer games in my spare time, but you know, I rarely have spare time :)
+I enjoy playing computer games in my spare time, but you know, I rarely have spare time :) You can find me at [Zhihu] or Wechat official account <i>thisisdrustz</i>
 <br><br>
 <head>
     <link href="assets/css/drcustom.css" rel="stylesheet" type="text/css">